plotly/dash/packages/dash-core-components/README.md

-# Dash Components Core
+# Dash Core Components

-This package provides the core React component suite for [Dash2][].
+This package provides the core React component suite for [Dash][].

 ## Development